Starting an Ohio LLC

 Hire employees

-You may operate your LLC with your members alone, but if you need more help, you’ll probably take on some employees.
+You may operate your LLC with your members alone, but if you need more help, you may take on some employees.
 That means reporting your new hires, setting up payroll, and paying into unemployment insurance.
 Check out the state’s guide to Hiring Your First or Next Employee for a full rundown of what’s required of you as an employer.

 Ohio LLC FAQs